Working with us

 We offer:

-- Supportive mentoring and career development plans
+• Supportive mentoring and career development plans

-- An excellently equipped work environment
+• An excellently equipped workspace and vibrant scientific environment

-- An international team of scientists
+• An international team of scientists

-- Salary according to the German salary scale TV-L E13 (65%)
+• Salary according to the German salary scale TV-L E13 (65%)

-- “Jobticket” (subsidized public transport)
+• “Jobticket” (subsidized public transport)

 The University of Bonn is committed to diversity and equal opportunities.
 It is certified as a family-friendly university.
 Its aim is to increase the proportion of women in areas where women are under-represented and to particularly promote their careers.
 It therefore urges women with relevant qualifications to apply.
 Applications are treated in accordance with the Land Equality Act.
 The application of suitable people with proven severe disabilities and persons of equivalent status is particularly welcome.
+If you are interested in this position, please send your application documents with cover letter, CV and certificates in one PDF file to gmayer@uni-bonn.de and silvana.hassel@uni-bonn.de.
+If you have any questions about the position, please contact Prof. G. Mayer and/or Dr. S. Hassel at the same email addresses.

 Information for non-academic staff: